Texas Court Records

 What is Texas Child Support?

 According to Texas Fam.
 Code 154.001, child support is a payment made by parents for their child's financial benefit and support.
 Child support is court-ordered.
-The amount payable is determined by a number of factors, including annual and monthly gross income, tax payments, and other resources.
-The non-custodial parent(s) pays child support to the custodial parent, guardian, or caregiver of the child, otherwise known as the "conservator."
+The amount payable is generally determined by a number of factors, including annual and monthly gross income, tax payments, and other resources.
+The non-custodial parent(s) pays child support to the child's custodial parent, guardian, or caregiver, otherwise known as the "conservator."
 A child may require financial support if:

 - The parents of the child are divorced

-- Parental rights or child-parent relationship is terminated
+- Parental rights or the child-parent relationship is terminated

 - The child was abandoned